Our big list of gay blogs

 Gay relationship blogs

-If you’re on Facebook, Instagram, Tumblr or even Pinterest, it seems much of the gay community is thirsty for that perfect relationship.
-We either want ours to be perfect or want to find that perfect gay husband to make our relationship dreams come true.
-Here are a couple of gay blogs to help your relationship goals become a reality.
+If you’re on Facebook, Instagram, Tumblr or even Pinterest, you’ll know that much of the gay community thirsts for that perfect relationship.
+Here are a few gay blogs to make your relationship goals a reality.

-Equally Wed is an international online LGBTQ+ wedding magazine, book and education resource for LGBTQ+ couples and LGBTQ+ inclusive wedding professionals.
-Within our inspirational content, we focus on wedding planning, real weddings and engagements, marriage equality news and spotlights gay-friendly LGBTQ+ inclusive wedding vendors.
+Equally Wed is the world’s leading wedding and honeymoon magazine and digital resource for gay, lesbian, bisexual, transgender, queer and allied couples, as well as a published book, Equally Wed: The Ultimate Guide to Planning Your LGBTQ+ Wedding.
+Within their inspirational content, they focus on wedding planning, real weddings and engagements, marriage equality news and spotlights gay-friendly LGBTQ+ inclusive wedding vendors.

-Paul has spent over 9,000 hours coaching gay professionals.
-With over 600 publicly available videos on YouTube and social media, Paul is the world’s leader in educating gay men about gay relationships and gay sexuality.
+Paul’s spent over 9,000 hours coaching gay professionals.
+With over 600 videos on YouTube and social media, Paul’s the world’s leader in educating gay men on gay relationships and sexuality.

-After coaching for many years, Paul put together courses that show gay men patterns of behavior that lead to successful relationships.
-These best practices are available inside courses about gay compatibility, sexuality and bonding.
+After many years of coaching, Paul put created courses that help gay men create patterns of behavior that lead to successful relationships.
+These courses cover gay compatibility, sexuality and bonding.

 Gay parenting blogs

 Daddy, daddy, oh daddy!
-Yes, gay men with kids are kinda hot, but that’s no reason to jump blindly into the parenting game, as many of these parenting focused gay blogs would share.
-If you’re a gay parent wannabe or you’re on your path to parenthood, these blogs have plenty-o-info to help out.
+Gay men with kids are kinda hot, but that’s no reason to jump blindly into the parenting game, as many of these parenting focused gay blogs share.
+If you’re a gay parent wannabe or you’re on your path to daddyhood, these blogs have plenty-o-info to help.

-Gays with Kids is one of the largest online communities for LGBT parents or parents to be.
-They share stores of families along their journey and provide resources for those who want to become parents or need advice, tips or tools to make the most of their parenting journey.
+Gays with Kids is one of the largest online communities for LGBTQ parents and parents-to-be.
+They share stores of families on their journey and resources for those who want to become parents and need advice, tips or tools to make the most of their parenting journey.

-Talon Windwalker is a single parent, author, writer, former hospice chaplain, Zen monk, ultra-runner, snowshoer, endurance cyclist, certified endurance running coach, scuba instructor, photographer, and lover of traveling, languages, and cultures.
+Talon Windwalker’s a single parent, author, writer, former hospice chaplain, Zen monk, ultra-runner, snowshoer, endurance cyclist, certified endurance running coach, scuba instructor, photographer and lover of traveling, languages, and cultures.

-Gay Parents to Be® is an informational resource and link to gay parenting services.
-We strive to provide the best care for LGBTQ couples and individuals as they navigate all of the options to bring a child into the world.
+Gay Parents to Be® is an informational resource and links to gay parenting services.
+They try to provide the best care for LGBTQ couples and individuals as they navigate all of the options of bringing a child into the world.